shruti-mishra8/NLP-WebApp/README.md

     2.3 `./cli-fire.py --length 10`
     2.4 `./cli-fire.py --length 10 | less`
     2.5 `./cli-fire.py search_wiki "Virat Kohli"`

 3. pip install Ipython >> `ipython` >> run jupyter notebook

 ![alt text](image.png)

+# Note:
+1. When adding some new library to install, add it in the requirements.txt and run `make install` in the terminal
+2.